jjimene1/CPE-322/Lab1/Lab1.md

 ![Screenshot of solution](Code_Solution.jpg)

+## Notes on VHDL and GHDL

+[VHDL](https://en.wikipedia.org/wiki/VHDL) stands for Very High-Speed Integrated Circuit Hardware Description Language and it is a coding language which is used to describe hardware.
+It can model digital systems at multiple levels of abstraction, ranging from system level to logic gates.
+[GHDL](http://ghdl.free.fr/) is an open source simulator for the VHDL language.
+It allows users to execute VHDL code directly on their pc.

 ## Half Adder

-Following the guide set up by Dr. Lu I inputed the following commands to execute the Half Adder example:
+Following the guide set up by Dr. Lu I inputed the following commands to execute the Half Adder example from his [dsd](https://github.com/kevinwlu/dsd/tree/master/ghdl) GitHub repository:

 ```bash